-The Imagined Futures: Graduate Professional Development Initiative applies arts and humanities strategies to build preparation for diverse career paths into graduate offerings, equipping our students and alumni to find meaningful work and address critical societal challenges.
-We are currently accepting applications for our 2022-23 community of practice.
-To learn more and/or apply, click the button below.
+The Imagined Futures Graduate Professional Development Initiative applies arts and humanities strategies to build preparation for diverse career paths into graduate offerings, equipping our students and alumni to find meaningful work and address critical societal challenges.
+Faculty and staff are welcome to join our community of practice, which meets monthly.

 Imagined Futures leverages the integrated arts and humanities to empower graduate students and their mentors to imagine and pursue diverse career paths.